Job and Development Guarantee programme

 - the month you turn 66 years old

 - you fulfil a new condition for obtaining unemployment insurance.

-You can return to the programme if you have been on sick leave, parental leave or have been studying.
+You can return to the programme if you have been on sick leave, parental leave or have been studying and you become unemployed again.
 However, you must not have been away for more than twelve months.
-In some cases, you are able to return after up to three years of study.
-If you have worked or been unemployed, you can return to the programme if you are not entitled to unemployment insurance again.
+If you have worked and have become unemployed, you can return to the programme if you are not entitled to unemployment insurance again.

 If Arbetsförmedlingen terminates your programme

 Arbetsförmedlingen is able to withdraw your programme.
 This means that it is terminated and that you are no longer entitled to participate in the programme.
 You may lose your entitlement to participate in the programme if you are non-compliant or disrupt the activities.
 There are also specific reasons that allow Arbetsförmedlingen to withdraw your programme, for example if you are no longer able or willing to participate in the programme.